-To permanently fix this problem, you will need to replace your BMW hood switch.
+To permanently fix this problem, you must replace your BMW hood switch.
 The procedure is very simple and takes about fifteen minutes.

-- Park the BMW, set the parking brakes, turn off the engine.
+- Park, the BMW, set the parking brakes, and turn off the engine.

 - Press the connector and unplug the wire harness from the sensor.

-- Remove the sensor from the bracket using a flat head screwdriver.
-On some models, you may need to remove the cabin air filter housing to remove the hood sfilter housing to remove the hood switch.
+- Remove the sensor from the bracket using a flathead screwdriver.
+On some models, you may need to remove the cabin air filter housing to remove the hood switch.

 - Install the new sensor by pressing it in the bracket.

 - Connect the wire harness to the hood switch.

 There are a few temporary solutions that you may want to consider until you get a BMW hood switch replaced.
 Note that these solutions are not recommended for the long term.

 The recommended fix is to replace the BMW hood sensor with the new one.
 The sensor is inexpensive and ranges in price from $10-$30.

 - Disable Hood Switch: When you lock the car using your key fob, press the BMW logo on your key twice.
 This will disable the input to the alarm system from sensors such as the hood switch.
 Note that doing so may be easier to break into your BMW.

 - Disconnect Hood Switch: Unplugging the hood sensor is another temporary solution.
 Note that you are disabling input to and from the sensor by unplugging the wire from the sensor.

 - Repair BMW Hood Switch: Remove the switch and open the housing.
 Clean the contacts inside and manually stretch (lengthen) the spring inside the sensor.
 This will usually fix a BMW hood open problem, but the problem may return within a few weeks or months.

 - Can I test the BMW hood switch?